BikashHalderNew/Bgtplayer/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-## Multipe deployment options are available :
+## Multiple deployment options are available :
 First you have to fork this repo and star this repo for motivating us and without forking it can occur an error while you deploying your apps so fork this first

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">